CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: CapTrack: Capability-Level Forgetting

-The CapTrack taxonomy decomposes LLM behavior into interpretable, user-relevant capabilities that go beyond factual recall.
-We adopt an extended notion of forgetting, defined as any systematic drift from the base model that adversely affects capabilities, default behaviors, or execution reliability.
-Importantly, framing forgetting at the capability level requires nuanced interpretation: not all changes are inherently harmful, and some reflect trade-offs rather than pure degradation.
-The taxonomy is therefore designed to explicitly surface capability-specific shifts, enabling careful analysis rather than collapsing diverse post-training effects into a single scalar notion of forgetting.
+CapTrack decomposes LLM behavior into interpretable, user-relevant capabilities and defines an explicit mapping from tasks to capabilities and from capabilities to measurable signals.
+We adopt an extended notion of forgetting as any systematic drift from the base model that adversely affects capabilities, default behaviors, or execution reliability.
+Importantly, capability-level forgetting requires nuanced interpretation: not all changes are inherently harmful, and some reflect application-dependent trade-offs rather than pure degradation.

-To make capability-level forgetting interpretable, we organize LLM behavior into three complementary capability groups: \textsc{CAN}, \textsc{WILL}, and \textsc{HOW} (Table~\ref{tab:captrack_eval_suite}).
-This taxonomy is not presented as a universal ground truth, but rather as a principled, interpretable abstraction that enables multifaceted analysis of how post-training affects distinct aspects of model behavior.
-A more detailed discussion of the CapTrack taxonomy is provided in Appendix ~\ref{app:captrack}.

-\textbf{CAN – Latent Competence.} The \textsc{CAN} group describes what a model can do under ideal prompting, independent of its default behavior.
-It comprises parametric knowledge (C1), reasoning (C2), contextual comprehension (C3), faithfulness (C4), and robustness (C5), where robustness includes prompt-form invariance, domain-shift resilience, and multilingual stability.
-These dimensions capture latent competence and align most closely with traditional performance-based evaluations.

-\textbf{WILL – Default Behavioral Preferences.} The \textsc{WILL} group captures a model’s default response behavior, shaped by instruction tuning and alignment rather than latent competence.
-It includes willingness to answer (W1), helpfulness and informational scope (W2), and style or level of elaboration (W3).
-Changes in these dimensions reflect behavioral shifts rather than loss of underlying capability and are therefore easily misinterpreted without explicit evaluation.

-\textbf{HOW – Protocol Compliance and Execution.} The \textsc{HOW} group assesses how reliably a model follows instructions and adheres to interaction protocols.
-It includes instruction following (H1), output-format fidelity (H2), tool use (H3), multi-turn state and commitment keeping (H4), context-window operations (H5), and citation mechanics (H6).
-These execution-level capabilities are essential for real-world deployment, but are often overlooked by standard model evaluations (see Table~\ref{tab:forgetting_literature_inverted}).

-These groups provide a structured view of LLM capabilities and behavior that enables targeted analysis of forgetting across competence, behavior, and execution, avoiding the conflation of distinct failure modes under a single notion of forgetting.